simpeter/apd/docs/lab1.md

 application performance.
 To do so, you will run the hotel reservation DeathStarBench application using each of these technologies and evaluate 99 percentile service latencies under a variety of load points.
-Draw the latency-load curve for each technology.
+Draw the latency-throughput curve for each technology.

 Once you have all four curves, you should interpret them.
-What load can each setup handle before 99%-ile latencies become untenable (larger than 500ms)?
+What throughput can each setup handle before 99%-ile latencies become untenable (larger than 500ms)?
 Which technology provides the best performance?
 Why does each technology provide each level of performance?
 What are the characteristics of each curve?
-Where is the knee point and what does it signify?
+Where is the max point<sup>1</sup> and what does it signify?

+1.for this lab, max point means the maximum throughput you can get under a specific tail latency target (i.e. 500ms)

 ### Detailed Instructions